 The RID model has the following four phases

 Preparation is about preparing the learner for learning.
 In this first step, the teacher would share the big picture of the learning experience.
 This includes state the goals and benefits of the learning experience.
-Other activities at this step is to arouse the interest of the reader in an appropriate matter and to deal with any potential problems that would impede the learning.
+Other activities at this step are to arouse the interest of the reader in an appropriate matter and to deal with any potential problems that would impede the learning.

 How this can be done varies.
 Often, beginning a lesson with a story or illustration can arouse interest.
 Dealing with problem students could be one way to deal with potential barriers to learning.

-A primary goal of RID is to use and incorporate real word phenomenon into the teaching.
+A primary goal of RID is to use and incorporate real world phenomenon into the teaching.
 For example, do not only talk about math but develop lessons from the real world involving people and companies for the students.
 This enhances relevancy.

 Practice is easy in such fields as math, science, and even music.
 For more abstract fields such as critical thinking, theology, and philosophy.
 Practice takes place via discussion or through expressing ideas in writing.
 Demonstrating thought through communicating ideas verbally and in writing are forms of practice for more abstract subjects.